Swedish Limited Partnership (Kommanditbolag – KB)

 Requirements

-- If you become a general partner in an already existing limited partnership, you will also become personally responsible for the partnership’s previously existing debts.
+• If a person becomes a general partner in an existing limited partnership, they also become personally responsible for the partnership’s pre-existing debts.

-- If a limited partnership has legal entities registered as partners, or if the partnership is considered ‘large’, an annual report must be filed.
+• In cases where a limited partnership has legal entities as partners or is classified as ‘large,’ an annual report must be submitted.

-There is no requirement regarding share capital.KB tax exemptions
+There is no specific requirement regarding share capital for a KB.

 Our company licensing services